LLM Agents Are the Antidote to Walled Gardens: Universal Interoperability

 \subsection{Benefits}

 \note{effortless integration} The primary advantage of universal interoperability is that it drastically reduces the engineering effort and cost of integrating heterogeneous systems.
-Traditional data integration often require extensive schema mapping, custom client libraries, and compatibility testing, resulting in a substantial investment of time and money.
+Traditional data integration often requires extensive schema mapping, custom client libraries, and compatibility testing, resulting in a substantial investment of time and money.
 As discussed in \Cref{sec:universalAdapter}, LLM‐based agents can automatically infer correspondences between specifications and generate glue code, minimising manual effort and reducing maintenance and debugging overhead. \note{legacy systems} Organisations can thus achieve interoperability among each other even when using legacy systems.
-This is particularly useful for entities with limited IT resources, such as non-profits and local administrations.

-\note{anti lock-in} Furthermore, by reducing switching costs and enabling smooth data portability, universal interoperability fosters more competitive markets and empowers users.
-As analysed in \Cref{sec:econmicsInteroperability}, interoperability and portability weaken lock-in, increase competition, and improve consumer outcomes.
+This is particularly useful for entities with limited IT resources, such as non-profits and local administrations. \note{anti lock-in} Furthermore, by reducing switching costs and enabling smooth data portability, universal interoperability fosters more competitive markets and empowers users.
+As analysed in \Cref{sec:economicsInteroperability}, interoperability and portability weaken lock-in, increase competition, and improve consumer outcomes.
 When AI agents bridge two services, users can multi-home without losing data or contacts, and businesses can take advantage of previously unsupported integrations.